 National Trails System Intern Grants

 Many young adults exhibit the skills and passion necessary to make a greater contribution to the National Trails System.
-In an effort to provide greater opportunities, the Partnership for the National Trails System (PNTS)—in partnership with the Bureau of Land Management, National Park Service, and U.S. Forest Service—provides mini project grants that will allow for young adults to become involved, or further their involvement, with our national trails.
+In an effort to provide greater opportunities, PNTS—in partnership with the Bureau of Land Management, National Park Service, and U.S. Forest Service—provides mini project grants that will allow for young adults to become involved, or further their involvement, with our national trails.